Snoop Dogg Among Celebrities Who Want NBA To Change Logo To Kobe Bryant

 Rap icon Snoop Dogg also came out in support of seeing the 41-year-old shooting guard immortalized via a new NBA logo.
 As of late, the rapper’s Instagram feed has been flooded with tributes to Bryant, as well as to the basketball star’s daughter, Gianna, who also perished in the helicopter crash.

 On Sunday night, Snoop was in Detroit for a performance.
-The Compton, California native decided to further honor his fallen friend by wearing a yellow Lakers hoodie during his show, posting a photo of himself praying backstage before taking the stage.
+The Compton, California native decided to further honor his fallen friend by wearing a yellow Lakers hoodie during his show, posting a photo of himself praying backstage.

 Snoop later shared a Snapchat video of himself on stage that bore the caption, “Moment of silence for @kobebryant,” alongside the praying-hands emoji.
 During this moment he played Dr. Dre and Tupac’s classic song “California Love,” which had obvious connotations for the Los Angeles icon.